Appreciate and Be Happy

 As you appreciate, you release resistance and open to the flow of things unfolding in perfect timing.
 When you accept that what you resist persists, you understand that the energy of resistance stops you from freely moving forward.
 On the other hand, the energy of appreciation is accepting, fluid, and inspiring.
 Actively developing your gratitude muscle will allow you to integrate your past while giving you a more balanced perspective on the good things in your life.
 Research studies have shown that looking for ways in which past negative experiences have led to growth, character development, or even positive outcomes increases the ability to let go and move forward.

-How can you use gratitude to assist you in letting go?
+How can you use gratitude to assist you in letting go of the past?
 As you reflect on your past, look for the growth, opportunity, or value associated with all past experiences.
 Bless and release anything that you regret.
 If you need to communicate an acknowledgement or apology, then have the courage to make it so that you can free yourself.
 Since you can’t change the past, any time spent being upset about it leads to a vicious cycle of powerlessness.
 No matter how hard you try, you can’t alter past events.
 Consider that the world is filled with examples of those who are more fortunate than you and those who are less fortunate.
 You get to choose what you focus on.
 Your choice will lead you to either acceptance and appreciation or resistance and stagnation.
 Also take time to appreciate all aspects of your life.
 The time you spend appreciating in general will actually help you make peace with areas you find challenging to release.
 Research has shown that when you appreciate anything, you strengthen your ability to appreciate everything.

 Let us rise up and be thankful, for if we didn’t learn a lot today, at least we